Tanjung Priok railway station: Services

 So far only a few long distance economy class trains depart/terminate at this station.
-Starting from 1 November 2014, Tanjung Priuk Station only serves freight trains heading from/to Tanjung Priok Port.
+Starting from 1 November 2014, Tanjung Priok Station only serves freight trains heading from/to Tanjung Priok Port.
 All passenger trains that used to terminate here were rerouted to Pasar Senen.

 On 21 December 2015, the pink line to Jakarta Kota railway station was reopened, after being inactive for years.